I/Q is a common way to represent message signals in modern communication systems.

 The Mathematical Relationship

-The modulated outputs of the two canonical forms are mathematically and physically equivalent.
+The modulated outputs of the two canonical forms are mathematically equal and physically equal.
 To show their equality, you can compare and translate between the polar and rectangular representations.

 Begin with the equation: